bynil/MessageJudge/README.md

 * Extension can write down all information about messages from unknown sender and share the info with containing app, but this is forbidden in Apple's documentation for privacy reasons.

 # Notice
 I can't release this app on App Store because iOS 11 and Xcode 9 is still in beta.
-So this repository is for fun and learn.
-Any API or documentation about the filter extension may be changed or breaking before beta testing over.
+So this repository is for fun and learning.
+Any API or documentation about the filter extension may be changed or breaked before beta testing over.

 Message filter extension can't access the systemwide general pasteboard.